-This recipe is incredibly simple and eliminates the need for a traditional pie crust.
-The berries are layered at the bottom of the pie dish, followed by a cookie dough topping.
-It’s a delicious, hassle-free dessert!
+This recipe simplifies dessert-making by eliminating the need for a traditional pie crust.
+Layer the berries at the bottom of the pie dish, then add a cookie dough topping for a delicious, hassle-free treat!

 A Taste of Texas